 The first-ever Local Southern African Manufacturing Expo exceeded all exhibitor and visitor expectations.
 Organised in conjunction with the South African Capital Equipment Export Council (SACEEC), the Expo was a vibrant, interactive platform for engagement that will create growth within the local manufacturing sector.

 Taking place at the Johannesburg Expo Centre from 21 – 23 May, the game-changing expo welcomed over 3,700 visitors eager to experience excellence in product quality and variety.
 The Expo showcased South Africa’s manufacturing capabilities across a wide variety of industry sectors and demonstrated South Africa’s strong export potential.

-“Providing an interactive, educational and practical platform, the Local Southern African Manufacturing Expo is the definitive platform for the best that South African industry has to offer,” said Charlene Hefer, portfolio director at Specialised Exhibitions Montgomery.
+“Providing an interactive, educational and practical platform, the Local Southern African Manufacturing Expo is the definitive platform for the best that South African industry has to offer,” said Charlene Hefer, portfolio director at Specialised Exhibitions a division of Montgomery Group.
 “The show positions leading local industries to thousands of potential national and international investors, demonstrating that the power of local manufacturing is the key to unlocking vast economic empowerment, growth, development and investment.”

 In conjunction with the Expo, the SACEEC Exporter of the Year Awards recognised top exporters for their excellent export sales.